-Improvements to Reporetable Segment Disclosures
+Improvements to Reportable Segment Disclosures

-In November 2023, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2023-07, Segement Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
+In November 2023, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 The ASU requires disclosures to include significant segment expenses that are regularly provided to the chief operating decision maker, among other provisions.
-The ASU is effective for fiscal year periods beginning after December15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-Early adoption is permitted and the ASU requires retrospective application to all prior periods presented in the financial statements.
+Public entities with a single reportable segment, such as the Company, are required to provide the new disclosures and all the disclosures required under ASC 280.
+The ASU is effective for fiscal year periods beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+Early adoption is permitted, and the ASU requires retrospective application to all prior periods presented in the financial statements.
 The Company is currently evaluating the standard to determine the impact of adoption to its consolidated financial statements and disclosures.